-22 He commented on inter-department discussions that have occurred relative to the position being etc.).
+He commented on inter-department discussions that have occurred relative to the position being funded out of Buildings & Grounds, but 5 hours/week would be dedicated to supplementing the Police Department cleaning, and 8 hours would be attributed to Parks and Recreation (Function Hall needs, etc.).
 Director Fox stated his opinion in all the Public Works budgets it is the number 1 priority that needs to be filled.